abishjha/Casino--cpp/README.md

 	the table, the player may choose to capture the set of cards or not, e.g., if the player plays an 8, and a 5 and 3 are on the table, the player may choose to capture both the 5 and 3 from the table with her 8 card.
-If the player plays an Ace (value of 14),
-	the player can capture a King (value of 13) and another Ace (value of 1) on the table.
       </li>
       <li> <b>Combination of individual and set of cards:</b>
 	The player can capture one or more individual cards as well as